-The empirical literature about the relationship between stock and debt markets performance is quite extensive.
-In the 90's, some empirical studies showed an empirical relation between stock returns and bond yield changes.
-For instance, Blume et al. (1991), Cornell and Green (1991) and Fama and French (1993) report a contemporary and slightly positive but statistically significant association between stocks and bond returns.
+The empirical literature about the relationship between stock and debt market's performance is quite extensive.
+In the 90s, some empirical studies showed an empirical relation between stock returns and bond yield changes.
+For instance, Blume et al. (1991), Cornell and Green (1991), and Fama and French (1993) report a contemporary and slightly positive but statistically significant association between stocks and bond returns.
 Kwan (1996) concludes that changes of bond yields are positively influenced by changes of Treasury bond yields and negatively affected by contemporaneous and lagged stock returns.
 More recently, Alexander and Ferri (2000) show a positive association between the raw daily returns of stocks and bonds of financially distressed firms in the period 1994-1997.
-However, when stocks abnormal returns are used instead of raw returns, the statistical association between the variables turns non-statistically significant.
+However, when stock abnormal returns are used instead of raw returns, the statistical association between the variables becomes non-statistically significant.
 Hotchkiss and Ronen (2002) do not find evidence that stock markets led bond markets, although they report a modest and positive contemporaneous association between them.

-Longstaff et al. (2003) examine Granger causality between (weekly) changes of CDS spreads, changes of bond credit spreads and stock returns.
-Their analysis focuses on US markets and the results indicate that stock markets and CDS markets led corporate bond markets.
-Campbell and Taksler (2002) document an empirical relation between the volatility of stock returns and bond yields.
-Zhang
+Longstaff et al. (2003) examine Granger causality between (weekly) changes of CDS spreads, changes of bond credit spreads, and stock returns.
+Their analysis focuses on US markets, and the results indicate that stock markets and CDS markets led corporate bond markets.
+Campbell and Taksler (2002) document an empirical relationship between the volatility of stock returns and bond yields.

-(2007) shows that CDS spreads anticipate credit quality deterioration before stock markets.
 Norden and Weber (2009) study the relationships between stock markets, bond markets and CDS markets during the period 2000-2002 for a set of 58 firms [USA (35), Europe (20) and Asia (3)].
-They find that (i) CDS markets react to stock market movements, and that the magnitude of that reaction is affected by the credit quality of the firm and by the liquidity of the bond market; (ii) stock returns lead credit spreads and CDS spreads.
+They find that (i) CDS markets react to stock market movements, and that the magnitude of that reaction is affected by the credit quality of the firm and by the liquidity of the bond market; and (ii) stock returns lead credit spreads and CDS spreads.

-Bystrom (2005) analyses the association between the performance of a CDS iTraxx index and stock market returns during the period 2004-2005 and concludes that stock market returns Granger cause CDS spread changes, but the reverse does not occur.
-Fung et al. (2008) report a negative correlation between CDS indexes and stock indexes performance.
-That correlation is higher amid financial distressed firms and, in the overall, the correlation surged after July 2007.
-This outcome is consistent with Merton (1974) model: the decline of stock prices results in an increase of leverage, contributing to a rise of default risk and CDS spreads.
-Results also suggest that stock markets lead CDS markets, regardless of the firm's financial situation.
+Bystrom (2005) analyses the association between the performance of a CDS iTraxx index and stock market returns during the period 2004-2005, and concludes that stock market returns 'Granger' cause CDS spread changes, but the reverse does not occur.
+Fung et al. (2008) report a negative correlation between CDS and stock indices performance.
+That correlation is higher amid financially distressed firms and, overall, the correlation surged after July 2007.
+This outcome is consistent with the Merton (1974) model: the decline of stock prices results in an increase of leverage, contributing to a rise of default risk and CDS spreads.
+The results also suggest that stock markets lead CDS markets, regardless of the firm's financial situation.
 However, the volatility spillovers from the CDS markets to the stock markets are higher than the reverse.

-Avramov et al. (2009) show that the effects of rating downgrades on stock prices and CDS spreads are higher amid financially distressed firms.
+Avramov et al. (2009) show that the effects of rating downgrades on stock prices and CDS spreads are greater amid financially distressed firms.
 Forte and Peña (2009) show that stock markets lead CDS and bond markets in price discovery.
-Forte and Lovreta (2009) show that price discovery process changes with the financial situation of firms.
-The contribution of stock markets to price discovery is positively influenced by the turnover ratio of the stock market, the credit quality of the firm and by the reduced presence of negative adverse shocks.
+Forte and Lovreta (2009) show that the price discovery process changes with the financial situation of firms.
+The contribution of stock markets to price discovery is positively influenced by the turnover ratio of the stock market, the credit quality of the firm, and the reduced presence of negative adverse shocks.
 Stock markets appear to lead CDS markets, but that leadership has been decreasing over time.